MRHalawi12/Project-Data-Analysis-for-Retail-Sales-Performance-Report-QUERRY-SQL-/README.md

 WHERE order_status = 'Order Finished'
 GROUP BY 1;

-- Querry for find Overall Performance by Product Sub Category SELECT YEAR(order_date) AS years, product_sub_category, SUM(sales) AS sales FROM dqlab_sales_store
+- Querry for find Overall Performance by Product Sub Category:
+SELECT YEAR(order_date) AS years, product_sub_category, SUM(sales) AS sales
+FROM dqlab_sales_store
 WHERE order_status = 'order finished' AND YEAR(order_date) >= 2011